ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 |---------------|--------------------------------------------------------------------------------|
 | Reader        | View the workspaces that a dedicated host is shared with.        |
 | Manager       | Perform all CRUD (Create, Read, Update, Delete) actions on dedicated hosts, including: \n - Reserve and delete dedicated hosts \n - Share and unshare with other workspaces  - Manage any other aspects of dedicated hosts.    |
-{: caption="Table 1.
-Roles and permissions in dedicated host" caption-side="bottom"}
+{: caption="Roles and permissions in dedicated host" caption-side="bottom"}

 ## Creating a dedicated host group
 {: #create-group-dh}